rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Similar crticisms to Copenhagen: collapse is arbitrary; dualism of observables and observer.
--   TODO: Discuss how Everett and his Ph.D. adviser, Wigner, disagreed about how to interpret the Wigner's friend throught experiment.
+-   TODO: Discuss how Everett and his Ph.D. adviser, Wigner, disagreed about how to interpret the Wigner's friend thought experiment.

 ### Bell's theorem